How Alaska Became the Only State With No Medicare Advantage

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Insurers have struggled to build "networks" because Alaskan doctors often refuse to accept the lower reimbursement rates offered by private MA plans compared to the standard federal Medicare rates.
+Insurers have struggled to build "networks" because Alaskan doctors often refuse to accept the lower reimbursement rates offered by private MA plans compared with the standard federal Medicare rates.
 Why?
 Doctors and other medical professionals in Alaska face the high operational costs that are typical of "The Last Frontier."
 As a result, they opt out of Medicare at a higher rate (2.8%) than the national average of less than 2%, according to KFF.org.

 Economically, the state faces significant pressure, ranking second nationally in per-capita health spending at $13,642 according to the North American Community Hub Statistics.
-For the past 15 years, Alaska's three biggest cities — Anchorage, Juneau, and Fairbanks — have held the top three spots for urban health costs, noted state economist Samuel Tappen in a report from the Alaska Department of Labor and Workforce Development.
+For the past 15 years, Alaska's three biggest cities — Anchorage, Juneau and Fairbanks — have held the top three spots for urban health costs, noted state economist Samuel Tappen in a report from the Alaska Department of Labor and Workforce Development.

 "Alaska is a land of extremes for those 65 and older.
 While it ranks high in terms of 'spirit' and activity, it faces significant challenges in access to clinical care."